The conjugacy action of $S_n$ and modules induced from centralisers: Introduction

-Our investigations result in the discovery of several other $S_n$-modules with the same dimension as the regular representation, sharing properties of the conjugation action.
+These investigations result in the discovery of several other $S_n$-modules with the same dimension as the regular representation, sharing properties of the conjugation action.
 Many seem to contain every irreducible.
 In addition, the conjugacy action of the alternating subgroup is shown to play a prominent role in these modules.
+Our methods also provide a framework for the study of many nonnegative linear combinations of power-sums.

 We write $\lambda\vdash n$ to mean that $\lambda$ is an integer partition $\lambda_1\geq \lambda_2\geq \ldots$ of $n.$ Write $\ell(\lambda)$ for the length, or number of parts, of $\lambda.$ Write $Par_n$ for the set of all partitions of $n,$ $DO_n$ for the subset of $Par_n$ consisting of partitions with all parts distinct and odd.
 Fix $n$ and let $T_n$ denote any subset of the partitions of $n.$ Consider the linear combination of power-sum symmetric functions $P_{T_n}=\sum_{\lambda\in T_n} p_\lambda.$ We will say a symmetric function is Schur-positive if it is a {\it nonnegative integer} combination of Schur functions.